apotheon/unixlike/content/doc/awk_scripting.md

 ## Blame

-All errors are apotheon's fault; it was apotheon who wrote the final draft.
+All errors are apotheon's fault because apotheon edited the final draft.

 <p class="subtitle signature">by <strong>apotheon</strong> and <strong>zenema</strong></p>